 Since the beginning of the twentieth century, following important scientific advances, a reconsideration of basic natural phenomena is underway, as well as a reconsideration of the relationship between nature and man.
-This fact will lead us to formalize a new post-Newtonian cosmology and a new model of society.
-This new mode of knowledge about nature and man is happening by way of the introduction of new concepts and the redefinition of old basic concepts, which were necessary to describe the classical picture of the physical world, most notably, the concepts of space (and the related concept of place), time, matter, and motion.
-Given that those concepts are basic concepts for our understanding of physical reality, and our understanding of the phenomenon of architecture as well, as an architect, I maintain that those reformed concepts will have a deep impact on the way we will conceive of architecture, both theoretically and practically.
+This fact will lead us to formalize a new post-Newtonian cosmology, that is a new conception of nature, and, therefore, a new model of society.
+This new mode of knowledge about nature and man is happening by way of the introduction of new concepts and the redefinition of old basic concepts that were necessary to describe the classical picture of the physical world; most notably: the concepts of space and place, the concepts of time, matter, and motion.
+Given that those concepts are basic concepts for our understanding of the physical reality, and for our understanding of the phenomenon of architecture as well, as an architect, I maintain that those reformed concepts will have a deep impact on the way we will conceive of architecture, both theoretically and practically.
 Going beyond the domain of architecture, but including it, it is my conviction that we should rethinking space and matter as themselves places: the place of processes or interactions.
-It is those processes or interactions which eventually actualize giving a definite form and reason to the What, the Where, the When, the Who and the Why of the multitude of existing entities or structures, which extend throughout the all-embracing compass of reality: from physicochemical to biological, from social to cultural and symbolic entities, or structures.
+It is those processes or interactions that eventually actualize giving a definite form and reason to the What, the Where, the When, the Who and the Why of the multitude of existing entities, or structures, which extend throughout the all-embracing compass of reality: from physicochemical to biological, from social to cultural and symbolic entities, or structures.
 Here, in this virtual place or space, I shall explore this possibility.

 1. Space and Place Are Cross-Cutting Concepts